lgeurts/lgeurts.github.io/APPLICATION_FORM.md

 ![Join Us](/assets/opportunities.png)

-# We are looking for new colleagues on a fully remote basis.
+# We are looking for new colleagues on a remote basis.

 Nice to have: